In God We Trust: All Others Must Be Screened for Safety

 - Ask others to critique the policies and their wording.

 - Consult your senior pastor, church attorney, and church insurance agent for final wording.

-Policies are no more than standards of operation with plans for carrying out or supporting those standards.
+Polices may seem daunting.
+However, policies are no more than standards of operation with plans for carrying out or supporting those standards.
 A policy states what you believe and how you plan to fulfill that belief in action.
-Include plans of action to take if someone breaks the policy.
-Spell out specific action out to cover all contingency plans and procedures.
-Think through all the “what if?” variables for each policy or situation.
-Make sure to consider employee rights and due process for each policy.
+Additionally, be sure to include plans of action to take if someone breaks the policy.

 The process of recruiting, screening, and training staff is fast becoming a critical area of safety.
 I expect that those who serve in children’s ministry must be Christians who are growing in their relationship with Jesus.
 Beyond the spiritual maturity of these people, though, the church is also required to do all it can to run background checks and protect the children from abusive adults.
 The church could face accusations of negligent recruiting if no policies exist for the screening and training of people who work with children.

-A church in Corona, California, faced a risky situation when one of its volunteers, who hadn’t been screened correctly, was discovered as a listed sex offender.
+A church in Corona, California, faced a risky situation.
+One of its volunteers, who hadn’t been screened correctly, was discovered as a listed sex offender.
 Fortunately, no one filed charges, and the church removed him from service safely.
 If he had made advances toward a child, the church could’ve been held liable.